ExpressLRS/Docs/docs/software/switch-config.md

 **PERFORMANCE**

 Your transmitter and receiver act differently when “armed” and when “disarmed”.
-When disarmed, the transmitter and receiver increase telemetry in order to talk back and forth with each other faster.
-This makes configuring the devices more responsive.
-When disarmed, everything will appear to be working appropriately including the channels.
-However, when disarmed, the packet frequency is low and telemetry ratios are high and many safe guards such as locking out the configuration interface are not yet enabled.
-When you arm, the transmitter and receiver are fully enabled with safeguards and the packet and telemetry rates that you selected and the system starts to monitor signal strength, packet loss, and adjusting transmit power, etc. Arming is an important part of the performance of the control link.
+When disarmed, the transmitter and receiver are free to adjust their communcation in order to make the LUA and other configuration operations more responsive.
+When "disarmed", everything will appear to be working appropriately but none of the safeguards will be in place and performace will not be what you expect.

+When IsArmed is enabled, these safeguards are enabled:
+- Dynamic Power is fully activated
+- All "Button" inputs are disabled
+- All "Joystick" (5-way buttons) are disabled
+- Bump to Share is disabled
+- VTX Admin disabled
+- Integrated VTX channel change disabled
+- Race telemetry mode is enabled
+- Some thermal-based fan controls are adjusted
+Arming is an important part of the performance of the control link.
 Please use Channel 5 (Aux 1) as indicated.

 Also keep in mind that for ExpressLRS, ~1000us is the **disarmed** state and ~2000us is the **armed** state.